 The MY HERO Film Festival is honored to annually bestow the Ron Kovic Peace Prize to the director of the short film that most effectively addresses the issue of world peace.
 The accompanying $1000 cash prize supports the critical efforts of artists and peace activists whose work shows the power of non-violent solutions to our world's troubles.

-According to the artist,"this was done during the Winship cottage period.
+According to Ron Kovic, a fiercely independent artist, "this (work) was done during the Winship cottage period.
 I felt very creative.
 I just didn't care what other people thought."

 Watch Short Films about Ron Kovic